 - thinning – causes frizz

-- bangs, unless you're ready for the commitment
+- curly bangs- unless you’re ready for the commitment of straightening each day

 - lots of layers on thin hair

-- shorter style if you want low maintenance hair (longer is easier)
+- shorter style (think cheeky curly bob haircut) if you want low-maintenance hair (medium curly hair and long curly hair is easier)

 If you’re tired of frizzy, broken hair or you feel like you have a triangle-shaped hairstyle, it’s time to find a hairstylist who understands the curly haircut.
 It works a lot differently than cutting a straight line in your BFF’s perfectly straight hair.

 Curly hair can be just as gorgeous as any other style when you cut and style it right.
 It’s time to stop fighting the curl and instead embrace it, starting with the right curly haircut.